SAP-archive/helm-broker/README.md

 ### Next steps

-To install Helm Broker and develop the project, read [this](./docs/01-installation.md) document.
+To install Helm Broker and develop the project, read the [installation](./docs/01-installation.md) document.
 For more details, tutorials, and troubleshooting, explore the [documentation](./docs) directory.

 ## Project structure